 You: I heard that carbonated water is acidic.
 Please explain.

 Me: Indeed!
 When the gas is introduced to water, there is a chemical reaction that produces carbonic acid.
-It’s a weak little acid that triggers that delightful tingly, prickling in your mouth when you open a new bottle of Perrier or, eh hem, Wave Soda.
+It’s a weak little acid that triggers that delightful tingly, prickling in your mouth.

 You: Drinking acid… doesn’t sound super healthy.
 What up with that?